-The universal service Schools and Libraries Program, commonly known as “E-rate,” provides discounts of up to 90 percent to help eligible schools and libraries in the United States obtain affordable telecommunications and internet access.
-Controlled by the FCC, the E-rate program makes telecommunications and information services more affordable for schools and libraries.
+The Universal Service Schools and Libraries Program, commonly known as “E-Rate,” provides discounts of up to 90 percent to help eligible schools and libraries in the United States obtain affordable telecommunications and internet access.
+Administered by the FCC, the E-Rate program makes telecommunications and information services more affordable for schools and libraries.
 The ongoing proliferation of innovative digital learning technologies and the need to connect students, teachers, and consumers to jobs, lifelong learning and information have led to a steady rise in demand for bandwidth in schools and libraries.

 FY19 Video Walkthoughs

 Completion of E-Rate 4-70

 This video will demonstrate the completion of the E-rate 470 form.
 The E-rate 470 form opens the bidding process for the E-rate cycle each year.

 E-Rate 471 Walkthrough